 A few years ago, I gave birth to a Baby Mindless Ideal in response to all the chatter carrying on loudly and impacting my life.
 At the time, it was the only way I could combat or counter the effects of a mind so I wouldn’t have it anymore.

-I would say… “Mind, be gone…” in my wishful-thinking, while I would also continue my usual More-ish habit on the side: i.e., I feel negative, therefore I hunt for and cling to a positive until life would once again take it from me.
+I would say… “Mind, be gone…” in my wishful-thinking, while I would also continue my usual More-ish habit in the background: i.e., I feel negative, therefore I hunt for and cling to a positive until life would once again take it from me.
 So I couldn’t help myself, and I remained stuck on these opposites all throughout my life.